BRAHAIM360/heaps/README.md

-# minheap and maxheam Imeplementation using array
+# minheap and maxheap Imeplementation using array